jackiryan/SIF-ARSET/README.md

 **GOSIF Dataset:** Used with permission from the author.

 **MapTiler Base Layer:** Used under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/) with contributions from OpenStreetMap contributors.

+**All Code:** Copyright 2025, by the California Institute of Technology.
+ALL RIGHTS RESERVED.
+United States Government Sponsorship acknowledged.
+Any commercial use must be negotiated with the Office of Technology Transfer at the California Institute of Technology.

+This software may be subject to U.S. export control laws.
+By accepting this software, the user agrees to comply with all applicable U.S. export laws and regulations.
+User has the responsibility to obtain export licenses, or other export authority as may be required before exporting such information to foreign countries or providing access to foreign persons.